 Due to the overwhelmingly large number of votes for Banff, I booked a plane ticket to Calgary and corresponding bus from Brewster Tours off to Banff, with 3 nights in the “village” of Lake Louise and 2 nights in the town of Banff as a brief mental break from thesis writing.
 My original intent was to hike around Lake Louise and Moraine Lake while in the Northern part of the park, and continue hiking around the town of Banff to the South.
 When I got to Lake Louise, something unexpected happened and turned out to be one big surprise – the lake was frozen over.

 Yes, one of the most picturesque lakes in Canada is still frozen over by the middle of May.
 Even though the average daily high is around 18C (65F), somehow the giant body of water and ground are so cold, and night time temperatures so low, that snow and ice still exist.
 In fact, it is not uncommon for blizzards to occur well into the month of May, as happened a week prior to my visit.
 Suffice it to say, I was shocked.
-Most hiking trails are not recommended without the very least a group of travelers, snow boots, and nerves of steel.
+Most hiking trails are not recommended without the very least a group of travelers, snow boots, snowmobile clothing for men, and nerves of steel.
 Moraine Lake, the countries most iconic lake that was featured on the $20CAD bill for many years, was still inaccessible due to poor road conditions.
 Of course, everyone at the hostel failed to mention the bit about the lakes being frozen, and no recordings on the internet appear to exist saying the lake thaws out in early June.
-Maybe it is common sense, maybe I didn’t look hard enough, but imagine the shock when the culmination of a 45 minute uphill hike to the lake on ice (because the one taxi in town was out of range to answer the phone) resulted in a view of a completely frozen body of water.
+Maybe it is common sense, maybe I didn't look hard enough, but imagine the shock when the culmination of a 45 minute uphill hike to the lake on ice (because the one taxi in town was out of range to answer the phone) resulted in a view of a completely frozen body of water.

 Frozen or not, Lake Louise and the surrounding mountains and tree lines are still one of the most beautiful sites in the world.
 A few trails, as I was told by fellow travelers, are quite hike-able with snow boots, although not recommended by the rangers.
 I opted for the more horizontal walk around the far side of the lake, with some amazing views along the way.
 The Fairmont Hotel, the only hotel on the lake proper was both exceedingly gorgeous and correspondingly expensive.
 But with views like that, people will pay whatever is asked and gladly appreciate being taken for in the process.